backplane/conex/proxyport/README.md

 This container is **NOT** a general-purpose containerization of haproxy, it is using haproxy exclusively the single specific purpose of forwaring ports in a container sidecar context.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/proxyport).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/proxyport).

 ## Usage